Frequently Asked Questions

 How often will I be scheduled to parent-help?

 Each school day, two parents help in both of the classrooms (from 8:45 to 12 noon).
 The number of parent-help days depends on the number of days a child attends Youngset and how many families are enrolled in the class.
-On average, if a child attends two days a week, there will be 12-14 parent help days a school year; three days a week, 15-16 help days; and four days a week, 17-18 parent help days.
+On average, if a child attends two days a week, there will be 10-14 parent help days a school year; three days a week, 14-16 help days; four days a week, 16-18 parent help days; and five days a week, 19-23 parent help days.
 The schedule is made up by one parent in each class.
 Before putting the schedule together, the scheduler asks for day preferences and conflicts to attempt to craft a schedule that can work well with parent’s other commitments.
-And, once the schedule is set, as unexpected conflicts arise, parents may switch days with other parents.
+And, once the schedule is set, as unexpected conflicts arise, parents may switch days with other parents or pay an emergency helper to step in.

 May my child’s grandparent (or other relative) parent-help in the classroom?